tonyhayes/my-project-seed/README.md

 * yo angular:filter myFilter
 * yo angular:service myService

-* update the index file for the bower dependencies
+* update the index file for the bower dependencies (not required if you let yeoman create the angular project)
 * grunt bowerInstall
 * ..make sure your index file is updated with the following;
 * ' <!-- bower:css -->  '